Mammography in Mobile, AL

 Mammography, also known as a mammogram, is the examination of the breast using X-rays.
 Mammography is considered the most effective tool for early breast tumor detection.
 Most medical experts agree that successful treatment of breast cancer often is linked to early diagnosis.
 Mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.

 For more information on mammography in the Mobile area, contact Alabama Coastal Radiology, P.C. at your preferred location.
-We have offices in Mobile, Saraland, Daphne, Bay Minette, and Fairhope.
+Our diagnostic radiologists are all board-certified by the American Board of Radiology and have extensive experience performing safe and effective mammograms for breast cancer screening.
+We have radiology clinics in Mobile, Saraland, Daphne, Bay Minette, and Fairhope.

 What Are the Advantages of Digital Mammography and Computer-Aided Detection?